-Using Bitfinex Pay is a swift process, payments (up to $1,000 equivalent per 24 hours per end customer) will usually be received within minutes and there are zero processing fees for using the service.
+Using Bitfinex Pay is a swift process; payments (up to $1,000 equivalent per 24 hours per end customer) will usually be received within minutes, and there are zero processing fees for using the service.

 - How does Bitfinex Pay work?

-- How do I set up Bitfinex Pay?
+- How to set up Bitfinex Pay?

 - Can I change the KYC information afterwards?

 - What do the different invoice statuses mean?

 - What happens if the customer pays the wrong amount?